Omnidirectional shuttling to avoid valley excitations in Si/SiGe quantum wells: Schr o dinger-Poisson simulations

-\textbf{Schr{\"o}dinger-Poisson simulations.} We use the MaSQE Schr{\"o}dinger-Poisson software package to simulate both the multichannel and 2D shuttling devices \cite{Anderson:2022p065123}.
-We utilize Schr{\"o}dinger-Poisson simulations, where the confinement in the $z$-direction is treated quantum-mechanically.
-For each device, we simulate a $10$~\SI{}{\nano\meter} quantum well and a $40$~\SI{}{\nano\meter} $\text{Si}_{0.67}\text{Ge}_{0.33}$ spacer between the quantum well and the metal gates.
-To extract a detuning between two potential pockets, we find the minimum electrostatic potential in each pocket and compute their difference.
-To extract a tunnel coupling between two potential pockets, we model the double-dot as a two-level system with an approximate Hamiltonian given by
+We use the MaSQE Schr{\"o}dinger-Poisson (SP) software package to simulate both multichannel and 2D shuttling devices \cite{Anderson:2022p065123}.
+In the SP simulation module, only confinement in the $z$-direction is treated quantum mechanically.
+The heterostructure is modeled as a $10$~\SI{}{\nano\meter} Si quantum well sandwiched between a thick $\text{Si}_{0.67}\text{Ge}_{0.33}$ effective substrate and a $40$~\SI{}{\nano\meter} $\text{Si}_{0.67}\text{Ge}_{0.33}$ spacer layer, with metal finger gates on the top of the stack.
+Since the pockets are nominally identical, the energy detuning between the pockets $\varepsilon$ is defined as the energy difference between the potential minima of neighboring pockets.